The worst time to start planning for a social media crisis is when you’re in the middle of one. Click To Tweet

 This Crisis FAQ should include:

-- Acknowledgement of the crisis
+- Acknowledgment of the crisis

 - Details about the occurrence

-- Photos or videos, if available
+- Photos and/or videos, if available

 - How the company found out

-- Who was alerted, when, and how
+- Who was alerted when and how

 - Specific actions taken in response